cynber/CPSC-210-Doggo-Bingo/README.md

 ###User Stories:

 * As a user, I want to be able to add an arbitrary number of items to my bingo board deck.
-* As a user, I want to be able to be able to edit the description of each item.
+* As a user, I want to be able to be able to edit the description of each card.
-* As a user, I want to be able to toggle favourite status of each item.
+* As a user, I want to be able to toggle favourite status of each card.
-* As a user, I want to edit the number of points an item is worth based on difficulty (3 levels).
+* As a user, I want to edit the number of points an card is worth based on difficulty (3 levels).
 * As a user, I want to be able to view the titles of the items added so far.